davidmcclure/news-vec/notebooks/thesis4/index.md

 From this, a number of clear trends start to fall out.
 First, there seems to be a core group of four outlets that have undergone a significant convergence over the last two years -- Huffington Post, The Hill, Daily Kos, CNN.
 (All left-of-center, politically-oriented outlets.)
 And, to a lesser extent, AP, The Washington Post, The New York Times and NPR have all become more confusable with some combination of these four, though in a somewhat more patchy and inconsistent way (Daily Kos, in particular, has become more confusable with WaPo, NYT, and NPR).
 Meanwhile, BuzzFeed and Fox have become more differentiated from *almost every single other outlet*.
 (And, notably, Fox has diverged significantly from WSJ, second only to the movement away from BuzzFeed.)
 Finally, of all outlets, Huffington Post has maybe the most mixed and extreme pattern of movements -- it diverges strongly  from BuzzFeed and converges with CNN, DK, and The Hill; but it also converges with the (right-leaning) Daily Caller.

 This makes it easier to reason about the full structure of all 120 pairwise accuracy changes, but, there's still one piece of information missing here.
 We're being somewhat imprecise, really, when we say that outlets are "converging" or "diverging," which implies that both are moving towards or away from each other.
 When really, the edges here are *undirected* -- all they tell us is that, for example, The Huffington Post and The Hill are harder for the classifier to tell apart in fall of 2018 than in spring of 2017.
-But, this doesn't us anything about the directionality of the change -- has Huffington Post changed to sound more like The Hill, or vice versa?
+But, this doesn't us anything about the relative degree to which each outlet has changed of the change -- has Huffington Post moved towards the The Hill, or vice versa?
 Or, a bit of both?
 In theory, any combination is possible.

 - we can make educated guesses about this from the structure of the undirected graph. eg, if Fox becomes easier to differentiate from all other outlets, seems unlikely that each of these other outlets would have individually shifted away from Fox, more likely that Fox is actively drifting off into a more isolated linguistic space.
 - how to check this?